StackVista/stackstate-docs/stackpacks/integrations/sap.md

 ### Prerequisites

-To set up the StackState SAP integration you need to have:
+To set up the Rancher Observability SAP integration you need to have:

-* [StackState Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a single machine that can connect to both your SAP Instance and StackState.
+* [Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a single machine that can connect to both your SAP Instance and Rancher Observability.
 * A running SAP instance.

 ### Networking requirements

-The StackState SAP integration requires the following TCP ports:
+The Rancher Observability SAP integration requires the following TCP ports:

 * 1128 for HTTP
 * 1129 for HTTPS

 ### Install

-Install the SAP StackPack from the StackState UI **StackPacks** > **Integrations** screen.
+Install the SAP StackPack from the Rancher Observability UI **StackPacks** > **Integrations** screen.
 You will need to enter the following details:

 - **SAP Host Name** - the SAP host name from which topology and metrics need to be collected.

 ### Configure

-To enable the SAP check and begin collecting data from your SAP host instance, add the following configuration to StackState Agent V2:
+To enable the SAP check and begin collecting data from your SAP host instance, add the following configuration to Rancher Observability Agent V2:

 1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/sap.d/conf.yaml`:
    * Include details of your SAP instance: